How to Use This Calculator

 Input the total energy, in kilowatt-hours, that was successfully discharged from the battery.

-The calculator displays six result cards: Round-Trip Efficiency, Energy Lost Per Cycle, Loss Percentage, Projected Cycles to 80%, Annual Energy Loss, and Cost Lost Per Cycle.
+The calculator displays five result cards: Round-Trip Efficiency, Energy Lost Per Cycle, Loss Percentage, Annual Energy Loss, and Cost Lost Per Cycle.
+Below these, an Insights Card provides a summary and actionable interpretations of your battery's performance.

 Example Calculation

-A homeowner charges a solar battery with 10 kWh and recovers 9 kWh on discharge to measure its round-trip efficiency.
+A homeowner charges a solar battery with 10 kWh and recovers 9 kWh on discharge.
+The local electricity cost is $0.15/kWh.

 Energy Input (kWh)